SonarSource/sonarqube/server/sonar-docs/src/pages/setup/install-server.md

 ```
 ALTER DATABASE YourSonarQubeDatabase SET READ_COMMITTED_SNAPSHOT ON WITH ROLLBACK IMMEDIATE;
 ```
+#### Integrated Security

+To use integrated security:

-If you want to use integrated security, you have to download the Microsoft SQL JDBC Driver 6.2 package from [https://www.microsoft.com/en-us/download/details.aspx?id=55539](https://www.microsoft.com/en-us/download/details.aspx?id=55539) and copy `sqljdbc_auth.dll` to any folder in your path.
-You should use the 64-bit version of the dll to match the architecture of your server machine.
-If you are running the SonarQube as a windows service and want to use Integrated security, please make sure the Windows account under which the service is running has permission to connect your SQL Server.
+1. Download the [Microsoft SQL JDBC Driver 7.2.2 package](https://www.microsoft.com/en-us/download/details.aspx?id=57782) and copy `sqljdbc_auth.dll` to any folder in your path.

+2. **If you're running SonarQube as a Windows service,** make sure the Windows account under which the service is running has permission to connect your SQL server.
 The account should have `db_owner` database role membership.

-Otherwise, if you are running the SonarQube server from a command prompt and want to use Integrated security, the user under which the command prompt is running should have `db_owner` database role membership.
-Also ensure that `sonar.jdbc.username` or `sonar.jdbc.password properties` are commented out, otherwise SonarQube will use SQL Authentication.
+	**If you're running the SonarQube server from a command prompt,** the user under which the command prompt is running should have `db_owner` database role membership.

+3. Ensure that `sonar.jdbc.username` or `sonar.jdbc.password` properties are commented out out or SonarQube will use SQL authentication.

 ```
 sonar.jdbc.url=jdbc:sqlserver://localhost;databaseName=sonar;integratedSecurity=true
 ```

+#### SQL Authentication

-If you want to use SQL Authentication, use the following connection string.
-Also ensure that `sonar.jdbc.username` and `sonar.jdbc.password` are set appropriately.
+To use SQL Authentication, use the following connection string.
+Also ensure that `sonar.jdbc.username` and `sonar.jdbc.password` are set appropriately:

 ```
 sonar.jdbc.url=jdbc:sqlserver://localhost;databaseName=sonar